-1. In the upcoming year, does the state anticipate any changes in: Synar sampling methodology Synar inspection protocol \square Yes \boxtimes No If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated Synar Survey Inspection Protocol (Appendix C), as appropriate.
-2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2021.
+1. In the upcoming year, does the state anticipate any changes in:

+Synar sampling methodology Yes 🖂 No Synar inspection protocol Yes 🖂 No

+If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated Synar Survey Inspection Protocol (Appendix C), as appropriate.

+2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2022.
 Include a brief description of plans for law enforcement efforts to enforce youth tobacco access laws, activities that support law enforcement efforts to enforce youth tobacco access laws, and any anticipated changes in youth tobacco access legislation or regulation in the state.

 Continued enforcement efforts and training for tobacco outlet personnel will enable Vermont to reach the target rates set forth by VT and CSAP.
 DLL will continue to conduct inspections across the state and will conduct a census of all tobacco outlets statewide.
 DLL will attempt inspections again on those outlets that are eligible but not successfully inspected.
 The inspection plan, as of 9/1/19, allows for minors age 17-20 to be youth inspectors.

 3. Describe any challenges the state faces in complying with the Synar regulation.
 (Check all that apply and describe each challenge in the text box below it.)
-Limited resources for law enforcement of youth access laws Due to the COVID-19 Pandemic, the state of Vermont has instituted a state-wide hiring freeze.
-Because of this, DLL has been working with a reduced staff as they were unable to hire 3 positions for much of 2020 calendar year.
-With state budget gaps predicated in the multi-millions, this hiring freeze may remain in effect for the long term and impact DLL resources.
-Limited resources for activities to support enforcement and compliance with youth tobacco access laws Compensation for youth inspectors at \$10/hour is not competitive given the amount and frequency of time worked by the youth inspectors.
-Limitations in the state youth tobacco access laws Limited public support for enforcement of youth tobacco access laws

-Limitations on completeness/accuracy of list of tobacco outlets Limited expertise in survey methodology Laws/regulations limiting the use of minors in tobacco inspections Difficulties recruiting youth inspectors Issues regarding the balance of inspections conducted by youth inspectors age 15 under Issues regarding the balance of inspections conducted by one gender of youth pectors Geographic, demographic, and logistical considerations in conducting inspections Cultural factors (e.g., language barriers, young people purchasing for their elders) Issues regarding sources of tobacco under tribal jurisdiction Other challenges (Please list.)
+Limited resources for law enforcement of youth access laws

+During the fiscal year the authorized number of law enforcement staff available to enforce youth access laws was decreased by 1 FTE.

+Limited resources for activities to support enforcement and compliance with youth tobacco access laws

+Compensation for youth inspectors at \$11.10/hour is not competitive given the amount and frequency of time worked by the youth inspectors.

+Limitations in the state youth tobacco access laws

+Limited public support for enforcement of youth tobacco access laws

+Limitations on completeness/accuracy of list of tobacco outlets ---

+Limited expertise in survey methodology

+Laws/regulations limiting the use of minors in tobacco inspections

+Statue only allows minors between the ages of 17-20 to engage in youth access compliance checks.
+This age should be expanded to 16-20.

+Difficulties recruiting youth inspectors

+Given the COVID19 global pandemic and the abundance of employment opportunities, recruiting minors at the current rate of compensation allowed by the state has a constant impact on the recruitment of minors.

+$\boxtimes$ Issues regarding the balance of inspections conducted by youth inspectors age 15 and under

+Given the COVID19 global pandemic and the abundance of employment opportunities, recruiting minors at the current rate of compensation allowed by the state has a constant impact on the recruitment of minors

+$\boxtimes$ Issues regarding the balance of inspections conducted by one gender of youth inspectors

+Given the COVID19 global pandemic and the abundance of employment opportunities, recruiting minors at the current rate of compensation allowed by the state has a constant impact on the recruitment of minors.

+Geographic, demographic, and logistical considerations in conducting inspections

+Cultural factors (e.g., language barriers, young people purchasing for their elders)

+Issues regarding sources of tobacco under tribal jurisdiction

+Other challenges (Please list.)\\\\\